M. Manzur Ahmed

-M Manzur Ahmed is a retired Brigadier General of Bangladesh Army and former Director-General of National Security Intelligence, the main civilian intelligence agency of Bangladesh.
+M Manzur Ahmed is a retired brigadier general of the Bangladesh Army and former director-general of National Security Intelligence, the main civilian intelligence agency of Bangladesh.

 Career

-Ahmed joined Bangladesh Army as part of the 2nd short commission.
+Ahmed joined the Bangladesh Army as part of the 2nd short commission.

 Ahmed was sent to forced retirement during the Bangladesh Nationalist Party government term from 2001 to 2006.
-He was reinstated in the army and promoted after Awami League came to power in 2009.
+He was reinstated in the army and promoted after the Awami League came to power in 2009.

-Despite being a retired officer, Ahmed was appointed Director General of National Security Intelligence on 17 March 2009.
-He replaced Sheikh Md Monirul Islam who had been appointed Director General of Bangladesh Institute of International and Strategic Studies.
-Ahmed was placed in charge of the agency as part of Prime Minister Sheikh Hasina's plan to reorganize intelligence agencies of Bangladesh.
+Despite being a retired officer, Ahmed was appointed director general of National Security Intelligence on 17 March 2009.
+He replaced Sheikh Md Monirul Islam who had been appointed director general of Bangladesh Institute of International and Strategic Studies.
+Ahmed was placed in charge of the agency as part of Prime Minister Sheikh Hasina's plan to reorganize the intelligence agencies of Bangladesh.

-Ahmed was replaced by Major General Shamsul Haque as Director General of National Security Intelligence in March 2014.
+Ahmed was replaced by Major General Shamsul Haque as director general of National Security Intelligence in March 2014.